Lower limb disorders/ problems

 Shin splints – Rest is important, or to avoid running on a hard surface.
 Ice is a useful treatment method to help reduce inflammation.
 Anti-inflammatory medications such as aspirin and ibuprofen can be used if suggested by your doctor and are safe for you to take.

-Tendinitis – Ice can be applied to the area for some relief, or anti-inflammatories can be taken if advised by your doctor.
+Tendinitis – You can apply ice to the area for some relief.
+Or anti-inflammatories can be taken if advised by your doctor.
 It is recommended to avoid any movements that cause pain.
-However, to stretch and strengthen leg muscles avoiding pain.
+However, stretching and strengthening can help with the pain.

 Broken Bones or Sprains – RICE (rest, ice, compression, and elevation) is great for mild sprains.
 However, for more severe sprains or broken bones, you may need a cast or brace, followed by physical therapy.

-Blood clots – If you think you may have, or have a blood clot medical attention is required.
+Blood clots – If you think you may have a blood clot, seek medical attention.

 Varicose veins – Supportive stockings may help to relieve some pain.
-Throughout the day regular walking and standing should be encouraged to help with pain and circulation.
+Regular walking and standing throughout the day can help with pain and circulation.

 If you feel like you could benefit from a treatment from one of our practitioners – Click Here and book in today.